Looking for new ways to transform your nursing CV? We have the answers!

 Include your training placements

-If you are a new graduate or if you have limited nursing experience, it's wise to add your practical training and placements on your CV.
-Under an Education and Training section, include where and when you received your professional qualifications and highlight any relevant placements, writing a brief summary of the work undertaken.
+If you're a new graduate, or if you have limited nursing experience, it's wise to add your practical training and placements on your CV.
+Under an Education and Training section, detail where and when you received your professional qualifications and highlight any relevant placements, writing a brief summary of the work undertaken.

 The difference between an average CV and an exceptional one does not always come down to the number of years of experience the applicant holds or the grades they achieved.
 An exceptional CV offers the HR manager a personalised glimpse into the unique values of the applicant and demonstrates how these values have influenced their experience.
 A simple way to stand out from the pack and showcase what you're about is to highlight your nursing philosophy or your nursing special interests in your personal statement.

-Your nursing philosophy can be two to three sentences that outline your perspective, values and ethics surrounding the care of patients, as well as the motivational factors that drove you to join the nursing profession.
+Your nursing philosophy can be one or two sentences that outline your perspective, values, and ethics surrounding the care of patients, as well as the motivational factors that drove you to join the nursing profession.
 By including your philosophy, you'll help to individualise your CV and make it memorable.
 Just remember to keep it concise.

 Use action words

 After listing your skills and experience on your CV, it's important to demonstrate how you put those skills into practice.
 The Work Experience section of your CV is the ideal place to do this.
-Rather than simply listing previous duties and responsibilities, use action words in your CV to validate how you've utilised your skills in the workplace.
-Action words are verbs that grab your attention and promote a sense of proactiveness and initiative such as, 'achieved', 'established' or 'implemented'.
+Rather than simply listing previous duties and responsibilities, use action words in your CV to validate how you've used your skills in the workplace.
+Action words are verbs that grab your attention and promote a sense of proactivity and initiative such as, "achieved," "established," or "implemented."